shuguang-52/2019-RemoteSens-AUSSC/README.md

     pip install numpy scipy matplotlib scikit-learn scikit-image requests pip install tensorflow-gpu==1.11.0 keras==2.2.2

+You can get more information about installing python and tensorflow-gpu at [here](https://github.com/shuguang-52/FDSSC)

+## Dataset
+Before training, you need get HSI datasets.

+### IN, KSC and SS dataset
+You can get IN, KSC and SS dataset by [download_datasets.py](https://github.com/shuguang-52/FDSSC/blob/master/download_datasets.py).
+Or you can download IN, KSC and SS dataset at here [here](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes)

+### Houston dataset

 ## Reproducing the results
 1) Run the "train.py".
 You need type the name of HSI dataset.
 Model are saved in ./models file.